-Jamison Bottomley, M.S., is a student in the Masters Program in General Psychology at the University of Memphis, who plans to pursue a career in clinical psychology.
+Jamison Bottomley, M.S., is a doctoral student in Clinical Psychology Program at the University of Memphis.
 His research concentrates on the impact of suicide bereavement, and how people who have lost a loved one to suicide make meaning of the experience as part of their effort to adapt to the loss and assist others on the same journey.

 Robert A. Neimeyer, Ph.D., is a Professor of Psychology, University of Memphis, where he also maintains an active clinical practice.
 Bob has published 30 books, including Constructivist Psychotherapy, and serves as Editor of the Journal of Constructivist Psychology.
 The author of nearly 500 articles and book chapters and a frequent workshop presenter, he is currently working to advance a more adequate theory of grief therapy as a meaning-making process.